| ||||||||

 sources for hydrogen energy use flat out ain't

 gonna happen.
-Because of the s
+Because of the staggering loss of

 exergy.